From the Sabbath School Section of this blog

 suggest that Christ Centred Community is built on four levels of shared story and

 stories shared.
-These shared stories, shared often strengthen our ties and bind
+These shared stories - shared often - strengthen our ties and bind

-our community together in eternity.
+our community together for eternity.

 Personal Story: What